netexperiments/dnssecurity/docs/setup.md

 To use DNSMasq import **DNS** appliance of GNS3.
 Select `Browse all devices>New template>Install an appliance from the GNS3 server (recommended)`, then use the filter `DNS`, select the available appliance with the same name and install.

-Once installed, in the “Edit config” option of the DNS Server machine be sure to add the following configurations (specially relevant if running DGAs Lab):
+Once installed, in the `Edit config` option of the DNS Server machine be sure to add the following configurations (specially relevant if running DGAs Lab):

 ```console
 auto eth0